anaghachinta/NullClass_Anagha/README.md

 - **Time-Based Filter**: This chart works only between **3 PM and 6 PM**.
 - **Visualizations**:
   - **Clustered Column Chart**: Shows the combined sum of retweets and likes for the top 10 tweets.
-  - **User Profile Display**: Includes information on the user profile that posted each tweet, providing valuable insights into the top performers.

 ### 3. **Task 3: Media Views and Engagements by Day of the Week**
 - **Objective**: Create a dual-axis chart that visualizes the number of media views and media engagements by the day of the week for the last quarter.